shopware/docs/guides/plugins/themes/theme-configuration.md

 The `theme.json` contains a `config` property which contains a list of tabs, blocks, sections and fields.

-The key of each config field item is also the technical name which you use to access the config option in your theme or scss files. `config` entries will show up in the administration and can be customized by the end user \(if `editable` is set to `true`, see table below\).
+The key of each config field item is also the technical name which you use to access the config option in your theme or scss files. `config` entries will show up in the Administration and can be customized by the end user \(if `editable` is set to `true`, see table below\).

 The following parameters can be defined for a config field item: